avi-saraiya/Portfolio/README.md

 # Portfolio
-An overview of who I am, and the projects I have made:
+An overview of who I am, and the projects I have made.

 Hey!
 My name is Avi Saraiya.
-I'm a Level II Software Engineering and Management Student at McMaster University.
-Currently, I am looking for a CO-OP - preferably a 4, 8, or 12 month term.
+I'm a Level III Software Engineering and Management Student at McMaster University.
+Currently, I am looking for a CO-OP in the domain of Cybersecurity.
-I'm always on the lookout for a fun and interesting project to do, and while this is a never-ending quest, here has been my journey so far.
+I'm always on the lookout for a fun and interesting project to do, and while this is a never-ending quest, here has been my journey so far:

 ## AI Tag Scan
 Created a fullstack application where the user can upload the image of their clothing tag, and recieve tips on how to better care for the clothes based on the information found on the tag.<br>